NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Modes of a Ring Resonator
 -------------------------

 As described in [Introduction](../Introduction.md#resonant-modes), another common task for FDTD simulation is to find the resonant modes &mdash; frequencies and decay rates &mdash; of some cavity structure.
 You might want to read that again to recall the basic simulation strategy.
-We will show how this works for a ring resonator, which is simply a waveguide bent into a circle.
-This script can be also found in [examples/ring.py](https://github.com/NanoComp/meep/blob/master/python/examples/ring.py); the notebook is [examples/ring.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/ring.ipynb).
-In fact, since this structure has cylindrical symmetry, we can simulate it much more efficiently by using cylindrical coordinates, but for illustration here we'll just use an ordinary 2d simulation.
+How this works is shown in this example for a ring resonator, which is simply a waveguide bent into a circle.
+In fact, since this structure has cylindrical symmetry, we can simulate it much more efficiently by using [cylindrical coordinates](Cylindrical_Coordinates.md#modes-of-a-ring-resonator), but this demonstration involves an ordinary 2d simulation.

+The simulation script is in [examples/ring.py](https://github.com/NanoComp/meep/blob/master/python/examples/ring.py).
+The notebook is [examples/ring.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/ring.ipynb).

-As before, we'll define some parameters to describe the geometry, so that we can easily change the structure:
+As before, some parameters are defined to describe the geometry, so that the structure can be easily changed:

 ```py
 n = 3.4                 # index of waveguide